alexseong/dsy_python_programming/README.md

 2. If you try to push and get "Repository does not exist" this probably means that you cloned from the Institute repo rather than your fork.
 Make sure you did step 1 and created a fork.
 Then run this command to push: `git push https://github.com/<your username>/dsy_python_programming master`

+### Getting help

+Feel free to contact us directly if you have any questions!

+Consult the [list of additional references and resources](Extra_Credit/references.md) if you'd like to further cover anything.
+The `Extra_Credit` directory also contains some additional references on operating systems and text editors as well as HTML/CSS/JavaScript.

 # Course Outline